 DIY Ombre Dresser

 Ombre style coloring is all the rage in home décor.
 Ombre colored pieces give a water color effect, where the color starts off light and trickles down to a bolder hue.
 You can add the look of ombre easily to your space by using a simple painting technique.
 Take a look below at how to paint this DIY Ombre dresser using ombre coloring.
 It is easier than you may think and the finished result is something that looks of boutique quality.
+We hope that you love our DIY Ombre Dresser.
 Take a peek!

 DIY OMBRE DRESSER